jotaelesalinas/git-clone-if-newer/README.md

 1. Checks that the provided repo is valid (SSH or HTTP).

-2. Compares local and remote commit to see if there is a new version.
+2. Compares local and remote commits to see if there is a new version.

 3. Clones the remote commit in local, adding `-<timestamp>-<commit>` to the folder name.

-4. Deletes `.git` directory of the cloned repo.
+4. Deletes `.git` directory.

-5. If present, runs script specified by option `-s`.
+5. Runs custom script.

 6. Softlinks `<local folder>` to `<local folder>-<timestamp>-<commit>`.